 He was famous for being cruel.
-When he took a city he normally killed all the men and boys and kidnapped the woman and girls.
-His answer on how to be happy: "The greatest happiness man can have is to destroy his enemies, steal his riches, ride his horses, to see those dear to him bathed in tears, to clasp to your
+When he took a city, he normally killed all the men and boys and kidnapped the women and girls.
+His answer on how to be happy: "The greatest happiness man can have is to destroy his enemies, steal his riches, ride his horses, to see those dear to him bathed in tears, to clasp to your bosom their wives and daughters."